-- A. Read "Unit 1 Period 1: 1491-1607" from AMSCO's United States History AP Edition (attached).
-Take notes using the Cornell method described above. - B. During the first week of class, there will be a "test" over this material.
+Read "Unit 1 - Period 1: 1491-1607" from AMSCO's United States History - AP Edition (attached at the end of this PDF).

+Take notes using the Cornell method described above.
+These notes will be presented to the teacher on the first day of school.
+During the first week of class, there will be a "test" over this material.
 You will be able to use the notes you have taken during the "test".